 Lime is an essential substance used in a variety of applications including in the iron and steel, chemical, paper and pharmaceutical industries.
 Cement is already one of the most widely used (building) materials on the planet, fulfilling an essential role in providing society’s need for housing and infrastructure.
 It currently accounts for 5 % and 7% of global anthropogenic emissions, making it the largest single source of CO2 emissions.

 The cement and lime sectors directly employ more than 388,000 people in Europe, making an important economic contribution to the region, so it is important to find suitable technological solutions to help mitigate the process emissions from these industries.
-However, up to 60 percent of CO2 emissions are released directly and unavoidably from the processing of the raw materials – not from the combustion of fossil fuels.
+However, the majority of CO2 emissions are released directly and unavoidably from the processing of the raw materials – not from the combustion of fossil fuels.
 This occurs in both lime and cement manufacture via the following reaction:

 CaCO3 (limestone) + heat -> CaO (lime) + CO2 (carbon dioxide)